 \subsection{Hurwitz tree and the deformation problem}

-Let $R=k[[t]]$ be a complete discrete valuation ring of equal characteristics, where $k$ is an algebraically closed field of characteristic $p>0$.
+Let $R=k[[t]]$ be a complete discrete valuation ring of equal-characteristics, where $k$ is an algebraically closed field of characteristic $p>0$.
 In this section, we first introduce the notion of Hurwitz tree for cyclic covers of a curve $C$ that is {\'e}tale outside an open disc $D \subset C^{\an}$.
 Then, we will describe how a $\mathbb{Z}/p^n$-cover gives rise to such a tree.
-Finally, we present an obstruction for the refined equal characteristic deformation problem that is parallel to the obstruction for lifting given in \cite{MR2534115}.
+Finally, we present an obstruction for the refined equal-characteristic deformation problem that is parallel to the obstruction for lifting given in \cite{MR2534115}.

-The below is identical to \cite[\S 3.1]{MR2254623}.
-We recite here for the convenience of the reader.
+The definition below is identical to \cite[\S 3.1]{MR2254623}.
+We repeat it here for the convenience of the reader.

 \begin{definition} A \emph{decorated tree} is given by the following data